jonycoo/py-osmapi/README.rst

-This Project is currently in Alpha all requests are directed to https://master.apis.dev.openstreetmap.org
+This Project is currently in Alpha

+all requests are directed to https://master.apis.dev.openstreetmap.org

-PY-OSMAPI
+PYOSMAPI
 =========
 A OSM-Edit API Interface written in Python